ziaahsan/template-builder/README.md

 ## Purpose of Template-Builder was:
 0. I needed a way to make responsive HTML/CSS designs
-1. In order to achive 0, I used an open source tool called, <a href="https://grapesjs.com/">GrapeJS</a>.
+1. In order to achieve 0, I used an open source tool called, <a href="https://grapesjs.com/">GrapesJS</a>.
 Which made things a lot easier to get started
 2. With 1. built, I integrated <a href="https://getuikit.com/docs/introduction">UIKit</a> for neat HTML/CSS responsive designs
-3. Now that everything was setup simply add an automatic saving system with GrapeJS
+3. Now that everything was setup simply add an automatic saving system with GrapesJS

 ## Interface